- prev

 (E)

-A State-operated AIDS drug purchasing assistance program receiving financial assistance under subchapter XXIV of this chapter.
+A State-operated AIDS drug purchasing assistance program receiving financial assistance under subchapter XXIV.

 (G)